 PNWSAR team members live throughout the Willamette Valley in Oregon.
 We are firefighters, business and high-tech professionals, police officers, retirees, medical professionals, construction workers, and more.
 Our team is highly skilled in ground-based search and rescue techniques, dedicating at least one weekend a month to training, and countless hours each year on actual searches.

 We provide highly trained field operations and ground support teams for search and rescue.
-We also provide a mountain bike team that is deployed whenever appropriate, support for command post operations, educational/safety booths at local events, and assistance during declared disasters, floods, etc.
+We also provide a rope support team, mountain bike team, and trail running team that are deployed whenever appropriate.
+In addition, we provide support for command post operations, educational/safety booths at local events, and assistance during declared disasters, floods, etc.

 Our core skills revolve around ground search operations.
 We focus our training on the development and maintenance of outdoor search and survival skills above and below the timberline.
 In short, we are ground pounders.
 A ground pounder is someone who dares to go into the depths of the Pacific Northwest's woods, battling the challenging terrain only the Northwest can provide, while searching for or evacuating people who are lost or injured.